-Académie Anglicorde is a two week music camp making its inaugural run in October 2013 in Boulogne-Billancourt, a suburb of Paris.
+Académie Anglicorde is a two week music camp taking place during the Toussaint school break in Boulogne-Billancourt, a suburb of Paris.
 By inviting American teachers, Académie Anglicorde gives French students the opportunity to learn new techniques to hone their musicianship through American-School pedagogy.

 Two central elements make this project extremely relevant: the desire for more English within the French education system and the infusion of new pedagogical viewpoints within current music education.
+For the American population in Paris, which represented a quarter of our student body last year, it is an opportunity to reconnect with the American Music World.
 We believe that our job as music teachers is to not only teach musical language, but also help students build themselves as individual members of society.
 By bridging the language and pedagogical aspects of music teaching, we will improve our students’ self-esteem, motivation, creativity, questioning and instrumental technique.